panama b&b accommodation FREQUENTLY ASQUED QUESTIONS

 What clothes do I need to bring?

 Shorts, short sleeve shirts, sundresses and sandals are commonly worn.
 An extra swimming suit is always useful, as is sunscreen.
 Insect repellent is recommended for horseback riding, jungle and plantation tours.
 We suggest bringing sun hats and sunglasses although straw hats and various caps from our local markets make nice souvenirs.
 In general, for the tropical climate, light colored, loose fitting cotton clothes are the most comfortable.
-Do bring neat clothes.
+Do bring at least a pair of trousers (for the gentleman), a nice shirt & closed shoes.
 Panamanians themselves, especially the women of Panama City are beautifully groomed.
-Panama City is a dress-up city, but as a tourist you’ll be excused from the dress code provided you are dressed neatly (especially in some restaurants).
-The highlands can be cold in the night so a warm sweater or light jacket is necessary.
+Panama City is a dress-up city, but as a tourist you’ll be excused from the dress code provided you are dressed neatly (the high-end restaurants are stricter).

 How many days do you recommend staying?

 Panama is a rather small country (77,381 sq. km. / 29,762 sq. mi.) and the major attractions are all in Panama City and its surroundings.
-You have beaches, mountains, lakes, tropical rainforests, the Panama Canal, tax free shopping, history, ruins, bird watching, jungle trekking, golfing, deep-sea fishing, diving, snorkeling, marine and biodiversity exhibition centers, excellent restaurants and night life... all at your finger tipsJ This is the reason why we decided to have our B&B and apartment rental in this part of the country.
-Normally one tends to jump from one place to another within the country with a rental car trying to see as much as possible, wasting a lot of time and accumulating stress instead of…relaxing and enjoying the scenery with our guided tours;-)
+You have beaches, mountains, lakes, tropical rainforests, the Panama Canal, tax free shopping, history, ruins, bird watching, jungle trekking, golfing, deep-sea fishing, diving, snorkeling, marine and biodiversity exhibition centers, excellent restaurants and night life... all at your finger tipsJ

 Do you have airport transfer service?